Reasons to vote NO on the February 11th 2025 school district enrichment levy tax measures in Washington State

 WA legislators at least need to enact a TILA (Truth In Lending Act) type of law to provide voters/taxpayers with accurate cost impacts.
 School district developed cost impact analyses are usually illogical, are mathematically incorrect, and underestimate the taxpayer cost impact.
 County assessors, using sound accounting principles, should be tasked with developing logical, cost impact calculators for property owners and renters.

 Almost all school districts' campaign materials convey the incorrect notion that taxpayers are voting on future rates.
 Voters/taxpayers are voting on amounts in dollars.
-See the next link for an interactive calculator that can illustrate how future guesstimated tax rates are meaningless.
+See the next link for an interactive calculator that can illustrate how guesstimated future tax rates are meaningless.

 Toledo SD Enrichment Levy Example